American Bicycle Company: History

 American Bicycle was founded by Albert Augustus Pope, owner of Columbia Bicycle.
 In 1898, the U.S. bicycle industry was caught in a downward spiral of market saturation, over-supply and intense price competition.
 Pope issued an affidavit stating that the American Bicycle Company was incorporated on May 12, 1899.
 In an attempt to control supply and limit competition, 42 manufacturers (later over 75 companies) formed the American Bicycle Company and soon afterwards announced plans to open a branch plant in Canada called the National Cycle Company.

 Company failure

-The American Bicycle Company only lasted a few years (from 1899-1903).
+The American Bicycle Company only lasted a few years (from 1899 to 1903).
 Historians have not determined why the company failed but they have several theories.
 One idea was that the company was poorly organized, and another theory is that the various manufacturers involved in the company had different objectives.
 After the breakup the many different companies went back to competing.

 One contributor to the end of the bicycle craze may have been the advent of combustion engines which were initially applied to 4-wheel carriages.
 In early 1900 the resulting "motor car" or "automobile" and large-scale, production-line manufacturing of affordable cars was underway in Lansing, Michigan.
 In the late 1890s and early 1900s manufacturers also installed engines on bicycles to create the first motorcycles.